Discord-Oxygen/Discord-Oxygen/README.md

 <p>
   Many features listed here are only client sided!<br>
   This means that some things like a custom discriminator or animated profile picture/banner are <strong>only visible to other Discord Oxygen users!</strong><br>
-  We try to make as many things globally visible as possible, but that's unfortunately not possible for everything.<br>
+  We try to make as many things globally visible as possible, but that's not possible for everything.<br>
   (For example the custom emojis are real emojis for Discord Oxygen-users, but for non Discord-Oxygen-users they only <strong>look like</strong> custom emojis.)<br>
   <strong>You won't get a real Discord Nitro subscription for free.</strong> Any tool claiming to do that is most likely a scam.<br>
   <br>
-  <strong>Important:</strong> Only use exploits on your own account or on accounts where you have the permission to do so.
+  <strong>Important:</strong> Only use exploits on your own account(s) or on accounts where you have the permission to do so.
 Hacking accounts is <strong>illegal</strong>, you will get in serious trouble if you don't have the permission.
 Please also consider that this wouldn't only be illegal but also unethical.
 </p>

 <h2>Features</h2>